 NIJ has in the past, and continues today, to support development of standards and evaluation of biometrics technologies.
 It funds the National Institute of Standards and Technology to develop evaluation standards and sample data sets for face and fingerprint evaluations.
-The results of the facial recognition technology evaluations can be found on the Face Recognition Vendor Test 2000 & 2002 (www.frvt.org) and the soon-to-be-released Fingerprint Vendor Technology Evaluation (FpVTE) 2003.
+The results of the facial recognition technology evaluations can be found on www.frvt.org.